zhuzhu930/hw12-MySQL-EmployeeTracker-JD/README.md

 ## Description

-This is a commandline app that can help you track the departments, roles, and employees in a company, as well as add a department, role or employee when managing the employee database.
+This is a command line app that can help you track the departments, roles, and employees in a company, as well as add a department, role or employee when managing the employee database.

 - What was your motivation?
 - Answer: A convenient way for HR department tracking the status of an organization's employees.